Take the Application Security Quiz

 Question 7) What size of companies are more likely to be exploited?

-While it’s a common understanding that large companies have a higher number of records are more likely to be hacked, statistics show otherwise.
-Probability of data breach is considerably higher for companies dealing with 10, 000 records as opposed to ones with 100, 000 record or more.
+While it’s a common understanding that large companies have a higher number of records that are more likely to be hacked, statistics show otherwise.
+The probability of data breach is considerably higher for companies dealing with 10, 000 records as opposed to ones with 100, 000 record or more.
 Higher application security standards and spending in enterprise organizations explain the data.

 Question 8) Around 70% of the cyberattacks happen at which layer?

 According to information technology research giant Gartner, 70% of all cyberattacks occur at the application layer.
-As me already mentioned, only 10% of the IT security budgets is allotted to application security as management teams remain ignorant of the risks.
+As we already mentioned, only 10% of the IT security budget is allotted to application security as management teams remain ignorant of the risks.

 Indusface Application Security Awareness Campaign

 The way attackers are exploiting application-layer vulnerabilities, it will be mandatory for not only security professionals but also managed to learn more about it.
 Indusface has taken the initiative of raising awareness on the basic issues.
 Here is the list of our top articles to help you start.